 The signal from the current sense pin is used for cycle-by-cycle current limit, peak-current mode control, lightload efficiency management and setting the delay time for outputs OUTA, OUTB, OUTC, OUTD and delay time for outputs OUTE, OUTF.
 Connect the current sense resistor R{CS} between CS and GND.
-Depending on layout, to prevent a potential electrical noise interference, it is recommended to put a small R-C filter between the R{CS} resistor and the CS pin.
+Depending on layout, to prevent a potential electrical noise interference, TI recommends pulling a small R-C filter between the R{CS} resistor and the CS pin.
+There is a 200- Ω pulldown at the CS pin which is turned on after the PWM comparator has tripped.
+This helps to reset the CS signal prior to the following switching cycle.